shimondoodkin/node-inflow/README.md

     {
      this.next(return_value); // a function to call at the end of the part;
-     this.shared // a shared object between all the calls in a flow this.shared.libs // idea how to do dependency injection (a shared object that holds all the libraries)
+     this.shared // a shared object between all the calls in a flow

      //and also:
-     this.shared.app // also you can give access to other global shared objects this.steps; // array of all function (it is possible to push to it a new next step) this.flow; // inflow.flow shortcut
+     this.shared.lib // idea how to do dependency injection (a shared object that holds all the libraries) this.shared.app // also you can give access to other global shared objects

+     this.steps;  // array of all function (it is possible to push to it a new next step)

+     this.flow; // inflow.flow shortcut
      this.parallel; // inflow.parallel shortcut
+     this.each; // inflow.each shortcut

      this.args //arguments of previously called next(arg1,arg2) function in sequential flow this.results //arguments of all called next(arg1,arg2) functions in parallel

+     this.key   //availible in a for_each_function, in inflow.each
+     this.value //
+     this.items //

      //also you can do:
      this(); or this.next(); //those are the same.